-Nowadays the stock market is battleground for robots and algos to unleash their quantitative wrath.
+Nowadays the stock market is battleground for robots and algos.
 Investing in the stock market after the great reflexivity period of the 80s and 90s is becoming fool’s errand, as the charts below illustrate.

 Many investors still have memories of the long 90s bull market and associated performance.
 Although the current bull market may appear similar in duration to the 90s uptrend, its strength is significantly lower in the sense of realized returns over typical investing horizons.
 Below are charts of S&P 500 index (no dividends) that illustrate these facts: